MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ### Synchronization Jobs for a Sales Integration

 The jobs are run in the following order to avoid coupling dependencies between tables.
-There are additional jobs available from Common Data Service.
+There are additional jobs available from Dataverse.
 For more information, see [Use Job Queues to Schedule Tasks](/dynamics365/business-central/admin-job-queues-schedule-tasks).

 1. UNITOFMEASURE - Dynamics 365 Sales synchronization job
 2. RESOURCE-PRODUCT - Dynamics 365 Sales synchronization job